jeff94040/cko-test-harness/README.md

 ## Overview

-cko-test-harness is a web implementation of the Checkout.com Unified API.
+cko-test-harness is a web implementation of Checkout.com.
 It allows users to quickly test and understand the payload-level transaction request and response details.
-The live web application is available at https://cko.jeff94040.ddns.net/
+The live web application runs at https://cko.jeff94040.ddns.net/

 ## Supported APIs & Services